kratenko/lovem/draft/31-frames-on-the-stack.md

 Our assembler does not need any change, as the opnames and their opargs don't change.

 The VM has the most changes.
 For one, the `fstack` gets nicked, as we do not want to use it.
-And then is the change to the handlers for `call` and `ret`, of course:
+And then there is the change to the handlers for `call` and `ret`, of course:

 ~~~ rust title="src/vm.rs" linenums="325"
 op::CALL => {